 Luckily, more and more hotels, motels, B&Bs, vacation rentals and even condos are allowing us pet lovers to bring our four-legged family members with us.
 When trying to get more bang for your buck on the vacation front, it's very important to do your research on where you will be able to stay and what their current rates are for pets.

-If you're looking at pet friendly hotels, there are some with very reasonable fees and others that are a little harder on the ole' bank account.
+If you're looking at pet friendly hotels, there are some chains that will really help you save -- as they allow pets to stay for free.
+That's right!
+La Quinta, Motel 6, Kimpton Hotels, and Red Roof Inns do not charge a pet fee or deposit.
+There are some with very reasonable fees and others that are a little harder on the ole' bank account.
 Some great chains with low rates AND low pet fees include: Best Western, Comfort Inn & Comfort Suites, Doubletree, Econo Lodge, Embassy Suites, Quality Inn, and Mariott Hotels & Resorts.
 This is definitely not an exhaustive list and you can certainly find a slew of pet friendly hotels and properties with low rates and pet fees on our site.

 Pet Friendly Activities